Who is Bob?

 Surveillance video taken in 2011 in El Paso shows a man stabbing holes in the tires of two cars.
 A police report filed by the El Paso couple at the time states they are 100 percent positive the man doing the stabbing is Gary Smith.

-Bob made more that 50,000 dollars off of his consulting job for congressional candidate Jeff Byrd, where he claims he was the general consultant.
-Byrd, predictably for the Democrat-leaning CD-3, lost.
-Byrd beat a much more likely candidate with national connections when he won the primary.
+Bob made more that $50,000 off his consulting job for congressional candidate Jeff Byrd, where he claims he was the general contractor.
+Byrd, predictably for the Democrat-leaning CD-3, lost the general election.

 Embarrassment to Republicans?

-In January 2013 KOAT reported that the Pinellas County Sheriff’s Department had an arrest warrant out for Bob Cornelius after he was accused of failing to pay his hotel bill during his stay in Tampa as an alternate delegate to the RNC convention.
+In January 2013 New Mexico media reported that the Pinellas County Sheriff’s Department had an arrest warrant out for Bob Cornelius after he was accused of failing to pay his hotel bill, and charging the credit card of another member of the delegation, during his stay in Tampa as an alternate delegate to the RNC convention.